-- Redefinition of the components to other species than the elements is still not possible. - ullet Some state variables like V can not yet be used for conditions. - Expressions as conditions are implemented only for mole fractions. - There is a problem with the STEP procedure in a binary system using a composition as axis.
-The STEP will stop at a phase boundary and it does not take into account that nothing changes in a two-phase region except the amount of the phases. - Ternary isothermal sections cannot be calculated. - The corrected quasi-chemical model for liquids is not yet implemented. - There is no check on miscibility gaps during a step or map command. - Saving results from step and map on a file is not possible except graphically with GNUPLOT. - The mapping is very fragile, lines are frequently missing or incomplete. - Conditions are not restored after finished step/map. - There is no plot of tie-lines. - The Scheil-Gulliver solidification model is not implemented in OC but there is an application software provided written in C++ that can do this.
-T-zero lines and para equilibria are also on the list to be implemented. - The data structure is still volatile and likely to be changed in the next release. - The application software interface (OC-TQ) will certainly be revised in the next release.
+- There is a problem with the STEP procedure in a binary system using a composition as axis.
+The STEP will stop at a phase boundary as it does not understand that nothing changes in a two-phase region except the amount of the phases. - There is no check on miscibility gaps during a step or map command except at node points. - Saving results from step and map on a file is not possible except graphically with GNUPLOT.

+- The mapping is very fragile, lines are sometimes missing or metastable lines plotted. - Conditions are not restored after finished step/map. - The Scheil-Gulliver solidification model is not implemented in OC but there is an application software written in C++ that can do this.
+T-zero lines and para equilibria are also on the list to be implemented. - The data structure is still volatile and likely to be changed in the next release. - The OCASI subroutine set have not been designed yet.
+The earlier OC-TQ application software interface has been revised to use phase tuples.